pramnora/bat/README.md

 **MSPaint** - launches MS Paint program for doing drawing/painting
 **WRITE** - launches a more sophistcated word processor than is the simple Notepad...;
             (you can add colours/pictures/other formatting/-etc.)

-**NOTE:** MS DOS Commands are NOT 'case sensitive'...so, DIR/Dir/dir...are all regarded as being entirely equivalent.

 ### Networking related commands